 Hi!
-My name is Yaman Akdogan, I have a degree in Music Peformance from Berklee College of Music and I currently work as an Adjunct Professor of Bass Guitar at Bunker Community College in Boston.
+My name is Yaman Akdogan, I have a degree in Music Peformance from Berklee College of Music and I currently work as an Adjunct Professor at the Music Department at Bunker Community College in Boston.
 I have 16 years of professional experience in performing and teaching music in various of styles.

 Inspiring and motivating my students to reach their musical goals is what I am really passionate about.
 I have students at all levels from beginner to advanced in all ages; pre-schoolers, kids, teenagers, college students, young professionals and seniors.
 I am looking forward to meet students on lessons.com!